Ron Kim (politician): Career

 Kim began his career in public service in then-Councilmember John Liu’s office, focusing on quality-of-life issues in the Flushing community.
 He moved on to become an aide to then-State Assemblyman Mark Weprin.
 Following that, Kim joined the New York State Department of Buildings, followed by the Department of Small Business Services.
 In 2004, Kim was accepted into the National Urban Fellows Program, where he was placed in a fellowship advising the Chief Education Office of the Chicago Public Schools, simultaneously earning his Master’s in Public Administration from Baruch College.

 In 2006, Kim joined the staff of then-New York City Council Speaker Christine Quinn as a Policy Analyst, where he focused on legislative issues relating to transportation, infrastructure, and economic development.

 From 2007 through 2010, Kim served as a Regional Director for Government and Community Affairs in the administrations of Governors Eliot Spitzer and David A. Paterson, where he worked with state agencies, elected officials, and community organizations.

 After leaving his position at the Governor’s office, Kim worked at the Parkside Group where he advocated on behalf of children with special needs, small business, community organizations, and vulnerable New Yorkers.

 In June 2012, Kim announced that he would seek the State Assembly seat being vacated by Grace Meng, who was running for the U.S. House of Representatives.
 Kim won the five-way Democratic primary on September 13, and went on to defeat Republican Philip Gim in the general election, 68% to 32%.

 On December 10, 2018, Kim announced that he would be seeking the New York City Public Advocate seat being vacated by Letitia James, who had been elected for New York State Attorney General.
 Running on a plan to end corporate welfare in what The Villager described as "one of the most jam-packed elections in recent memory," he and over a dozen other candidates entered a crowded race eventually won by then-Councilmember Jumaane Williams.

 He endorsed Bernie Sanders for the 2020 Democratic Party presidential primaries.
 In 2021, he endorsed Andrew Yang for mayor of New York City.
+During the 2024 New York Democratic presidential primary, Kim stated that "[t]here were clear patterns of foreign influence trying to dictate the outcome of the election — groups with ties to mainland China and the CCP.
+They were trying to steal the Flushing seat."
+Kim has spoken out against CCP influence operations in American elections.